janesma/sixonix/README.md

 an execution.log file is created so one can quickly see the order in which things ran.

+### Debugging
+For convenience, a variable is define if one wants to invoke the debugger for one of the test.
+The debugger is started, and output is not suppressed if the DEBUGGER variable is defined.
+As an example:
+DEBUGGER="gdb --args" ~/scripts/sixonix/glx.sh /usr/lib/xorg/modules/ XONOTIC

 ### Post execution
 By default, both statistics scripts will only output the tests which it finds to be statistically significant.
 Using the -v option will display all results.